raystack/optimus/docs/guides/publishing-from-bigquery-to-kafka.md

 ?
 Which hook to run? transporter
 ?
 Filter expression for extracting transformation rows? event_timestamp >= '{{.DSTART}}' AND event_timestamp < '{{.DEND}}'
 ```
+Note: this is not available for public use at the moment

 ### Config: